WQAM-FM

-WQAM-FM (104.3 FM, "104.3 WQAM") is a commercial radio station licensed to Miramar, Florida.
+WQAM-FM (104.3 MHz, "104.3 WQAM") is a commercial radio station licensed to Miramar, Florida.
 Owned by Audacy, Inc., the station broadcasts a sports radio format simulcasting WQAM targeting Miami-Dade County and the Miami-Fort Lauderdale metropolitan area.
 Its studios are located in Audacy's Miami office on Northeast Second Avenue, while the station's transmitter is located in nearby Pembroke Park.
 Weekdays begin with The Joe Rose Show, hosted by the former Miami Dolphins tight end.
 He is followed by Tobin & Leroy (Brendan Tobin and Leroy Hoard).
 In afternoon drive time, Hochman, Crowder & Solana (Marc Hochman, Channing Crowder, Alejandro Solana) are heard.
-Nights and weekends feature syndicated shows from the Infinity Sports Network and the BetMGM Network.
+Nights and weekends feature syndicated shows from the Westwood One Sports and the BetMGM Network.
 WQAM and WQAM-FM are the flagship stations for the Miami Heat basketball team.

 History

 WEAT-FM in West Palm Beach

 WEAT-FM in West Palm Beach began broadcasting at 104.5 MHz at 6 a.m. on September 29, 1969.
 The station, sister to WEAT (850 AM), was an automated beautiful music outlet with syndicated programming supplied by Quality Music, Inc. The station broadcast from the tallest tower in the Palm Beaches and cost $175,000 to build.
 Within a year, WEAT-FM and WOOD-FM in Grand Rapids, Michigan, were among the first two FM stations to claim overall ratings leadership in their markets.
 WEAT-AM-FM was purchased four years later by Curt Gowdy for $1.5 million.
 WEAT-FM was later the second client of Jim Schulke's beautiful music syndication business.
 The FM station was a continual ratings winner in the beautiful music format as late as 1985.

 On July 31, 1986, WEAT-FM moved to 104.3 MHz in advance of moving its transmitter to a higher tower in Lake Worth, Florida, which would improve coverage in Broward County; the move also allowed WHQT (105.1 FM) to improve its own signal, as that station relocated to the new Guy Gannett master tower further north from its existing site.
 The move paid off for Gowdy, who sold WEAT-AM-FM to Taylor Communications in 1986 for $13.5 million.
 WEAT continued to be a strong performer in the Palm Beach radio market, nearly doubling its nearest competitor in 1989 and was described the next year as the market's "800-pound gorilla".

 Sunny 104.3 logo used until 2012.